-Although, there are various things behind slow loading of the site.
-If checking on site speed test tools, sometimes it shows a warning in admin Ajax.php file.
-That means Admin Ajax.php file is also one of the reasons behind slow loading of the site.
+Although, there are various things behind the slow loading of the site.
+If checking on-site speed test tools, sometimes it shows a warning in the admin Ajax.php file.
+That means the Admin Ajax.php file is also one of the reasons behind the slow loading of the site.

 Admin-ajax.php is part of the WordPress AJAX API.
 It does handle requests from both backend and front end as well.
 Ajax allows web pages to be updated asynchronously by exchanging small amounts of data with the server behind the scenes.

 In WordPress 3.6, WordPress introduced Heartbeat API.
-The API stimulate bidirectional connection between the browser and the server.
+The API stimulates the bidirectional connection between the browser and the server.
 In addition, it was used for autosave, post locking, and log-in expiration warning while a user is writing or editing.

 Heartbeat API triggers events on receiving data/response while creating requests for communication with the server.
-This generally causes a huge load on the server and thus slow down the website.
+This generally causes a huge load on the server and thus slows down the website.